SFB-ELAINE/SI_lengthOfPrimaryCilia/README.md

-## 6 Comparison of detectCilia, ACDC, and ciliaQ
+## 6 Comparison of detectCilia, ACDC, and ciliaQ (and manual)

 ### 6.1 Plot results of horizontal cilia lenght of detectCilia, ACDC, and ciliaQ
 The function `plotResultsFromAllTools()`plots results of the cultivation images from detectCilia, ACDC, and ciliaQ.

+# 6.2 Plot results of horizontal cilia length of detectCilia, ACDC, and ciliaQ of 7 test images only ####
+The function `plotTestImageResultsFromAllTools()`plots results (horizontal length) of the 7 cultivation test images from the manual measurements as well as from detectCilia, ACDC, and ciliaQ.